tmornini/http-spec/README.md

 ⧆optional-name⧆:b62:22⧆ is a matcher for 22 base 62 characters sometimes used for 128+ bit UUIDs.

+⧆optional-name⧆:iso8601:µs:z⧆ is a matcher for ISO 8601 format timestamps with microsecond resolution and zulu (Z) timezone.

 ## Delayed Requests

 If you need to delay between one request (and it's associated response) and the next,